TZstatsADS/Fall2018-project5-sec1-grp5/README.md

 The RMSE for our model is 0.8188.
 (Similar competitions were hosted by Netflix and their best RMSE is 0.9514.

 + **Conclusion**
- + Taking advantage of cloud computing

- + Model has the capability of adding new user/rating and re-train in a very short period of time

- + Going forward, with more computational power, we can further reduce the computing time and hopefully close to real time
+Taking advantage of cloud computing.
+Model has the capability of adding new user/rating and re-train in a very short period of time.
+Going forward, with more computational power, we can further reduce the computing time and hopefully close to real time

 + **Enviornment**: